Web Accessibility (according to WCAG)

 Accessibly designed websites allow an easier use for everyone and offer additional advantages:

-Web accessibility is currently only mandatory for websites and applications of public bodies.
-In principle, however, accessible design is always sensible, as it results in advantages for every website provider (e. g. better usability for everyone, better findability in search engines).
-That is why we always advise checking websites and mobile applications for their web accessibility.
+Until now, accessibility has only been mandatory for websites and applications of public institutions.
+However, an accessible design makes sense at any time, as it offers advantages for every user (e.g. better usability for everyone, better findability in search engines).

 Accessible design of many products will soon be required by law.
 Start making your products accessible to everyone now.